-Our supply chains include the manufacture, distribution and packaging of our products.
-Our sister company, Carlsberg Supply Company AG (CSC), is responsible for global planning, procurement, production and logistics in the Carlsberg Group.
+Our supply chains include the manufacture, distribution, marketing and sales of our products.
+Our sister company, Carlsberg Supply Company AG (CSC) is responsible for global planning, procurement, production and logistics in the Carlsberg Group.

 OUR POLICIES ON SLAVERY AND HUMAN TRAFFICKING